 An addition was completed in 1915.
 13

-Due to the quality and price of coal, the NYC opted to substitute coal for oil, and install oil burners, at Glenwood in September 1922.
+Due to the quality and price of coal, NYC opted to substitute coal for oil, and install oil burners, at Glenwood in September 1922.
 8 The company considered it a test, but the installation of the new burners was permanent.

-It soon became more efficient for the NYC to purchase its electricity rather than generate its own.
+It soon became more efficient for NYC to purchase its electricity rather than generate its own.
 The power plant complex was sold to Yonkers Electric Light and Power Company in 1936, which was then merged into Consolidated Edison (ConEd) in 1951.
-10 The power plant became a public utility, generating power not just for the NYC, but for the surrounding population.
+10 The power plant became a public utility, generating power not just for NYC, but for the surrounding population.
 3

 Glenwood stopped producing energy in 1963, 3 10 when Consolidated Edison’s Indian Point nuclear power station opened.
 4 Indian Point could provide more than ten times the power of Glenwood.
 A small brick building continued to be used by ConEd for its Glenwood Substation to feed electric power to NYC trains using the Hudson Division.
 10 In 1965, most of the machinery was sold to the Independent Scrap Iron and Steel Company of Brooklyn.
 5

-In 1977, ConEd attempted to sell Glenwood to the city of Yonkers for $1, but the city refused, preferring instead to collecting taxes on the property.
+In 1977, ConEd attempted to sell Glenwood to the city of Yonkers for $1, but the city refused, preferring instead to collect taxes on the property.
 10 Later in the year, ConEd attempted to sell the plant to NYC’s successor, Conrail.
 Conrail offered to buy the plant in February 1978 but withdrew the offer a month later.

 In July, ConEd offered to sell Conrail just the subdivision.
 10 After Conrail did not show interest, the electric utility sold the plant and active subdivision in December to Ken Capolino for $30,000.
 Capolino needed a storage location for this construction company.
 7 10

-Capolino attempted to raise the rent on the NYC’s eventual successor, Conrail, from $48 a month to $20,000 a month for their continued use of the Glenwood Subdivision.
+Capolino attempted to raise the rent on NYC’s eventual successor, Conrail, from $48 a month to $20,000 a month for their continued use of the Glenwood Subdivision.
 10 The Glenwood Subdivision took 11,000 volts of AC electrical power supplied by ConEd into 690 volts of DC electrical power for the Metropolitan Transit Authority (MTA), essential to the daily operation of 110 trains by Yonkers daily.